 All Home King County released its January 2020 Point-in-Time count results last week and there is cause for both hope and concern.
-While the count’s methodology has multiple limitations—such as exempting people who are couch-surfing and relying on volunteers to literally count people sleeping outside on one given night—the count offers us a consistent snapshot in time to compare each year.
+While the count’s methodology has multiple limitations—such as exempting people who are couch-surfing and relying on volunteers to literally count people sleeping outside on one given night—the count offers us a consistent snapshot in time to compare annually.
 This year, the number of people experiencing homelessness in King County increased by 5%, moving from 11,199 in 2019 to 11,751 in 2020.
-However, for the second year in a row, the number of young people experiencing homelessness declined, from 1089 in 2019 to 955 in 2020.
+However, for the second year in a row, the number of young people experiencing homelessness declined (dropping from 1,518 in 2018, to 1,089 in 2019, to 955 in 2020).

 We know that dedicated resources for young people work and we know that one-size-fits-all models do not.
 Young people are at a unique developmental stage in their lives, requiring unique service models that are age-appropriate and tailored to their needs and goals.
 As the King Country Regional Authority moves forward, we must harness the lessons learned and sustain the gains we’ve made.